Stephen-Gates/report-gallery/docs/roadmap-reports/index.md

 - [IT Component Roadmap](it-component-roadmap-reports.md) - *What is the question?*
 - [Project Roadmap](project-roadmap-reports.md) - *What is the question?*

-Roadmap reports are standard LeanIX reports.
+:fontawesome-regular-check-circle: Roadmap reports are standard LeanIX reports.